-For transgender and nonbinary individuals, legal gender recognition is crucial-but family-related legal documents often fail to reflect their gender identity.
+For transgender, nonbinary, and some intersex individuals, legal gender recognition is crucial-but family-related legal documents often fail to reflect their gender identity.
 Many trans parents remain misgendered on birth certificates, custody agreements, and other family records, creating legal and emotional distress.

-Even when trans individuals legally change their gender, they may face bureaucratic obstacles in updating family documents, leading to challenges in medical, educational, and legal settings.
+Even when people are able to legally change their gender, they may face bureaucratic obstacles in updating family documents, leading to challenges in medical, educational, and legal settings.

-- Trans parents may face discrimination or legal barriers when making decisions for their children. - Family documents that misgender trans individuals can lead to confusion, stigma, and legal issues. - Inaccurate legal documentation forces trans individuals to out themselves in situations where they should have privacy.
+- Trans and intersex parents may face discrimination or legal barriers when making decisions for their children. - Family documents that misgender trans and intersex individuals can lead to confusion, stigma, and legal issues. - Inaccurate legal documentation forces trans and intersex individuals to out themselves in situations where they should have privacy.